 Trever’s four wooden dining table chairs laid on their sides, and the table’s middle leaf had come apart.
-Although he could no longer speak, Millicent felt pleasantly sure it was pinching his back.
+Although he could no longer speak, Millicent felt sure it was pinching his back and delivering plenty of pain.
 She moved off him, adjusting her underwear and dress.
 His body sighed and settled into a coma, the first symptom of the lethal cocktail she’d dumped into his wine.
 She kept his pants at his thighs, knowing that would help staging in a few minutes.
 It took her two shoves to move his 180 pounds from the table to the floor.
 She could not tolerate disorder, so then she had to correct the table and chairs.

-While he grunted on the floor, occasionally twitching due to the strong dose, Millicent searched through the condominium for anything that belonged to her.
+While he grunted on the floor, occasionally twitching due to the strong dose, Millicent searched through the place for anything that belonged to her.
 She figured it would be pretty crowded in there after Trever failed to show up for work for a day or two, and thought now would be the best time to get her things.
 She filled a laundry basket with clothes, earrings, movies, and CDs.
 She was heading to the next part of her business when a stray reflection caught her eye.
 On the nightstand, she found a silver iPod.
-She put on the ear buds, pressed play, and smiled when her favorite AFI song began to pound directly into her head.
-This iPod definitely belonged to her.
+She put on the ear buds, pressed play, and smiled when her favorite Stone Temple Pilots song began to pound directly into her head.
+This iPod was hers.
 Trever never listened to rock music.

-Back upstairs, she was all business.
+Upstairs, she went to work.
 The redhead was still splayed flat on her stomach, her ear to the floor.
-A puddle of drool had formed around her face and chest.
-Millicent was satisfied that the younger woman had heard everything.
+A puddle of drool formed around her face and chest.
+Millicent was satisfied the pretty young thing had heard all.
 She stopped the iPod when she discovered the redhead’s handbag.
-Rifling through it, she found a driver’s license made to Britney Cole.
+Rifling through it, she found a driver’s license issued to Britney Cole.

 Millicent sat down for a moment, relaxing as she watched Britney’s blue eyes blink rapidly.
 Britney was regaining feeling in her legs and feet.
 It explained the twitching.
 Millicent smirked and restarted the iPod.
 It was far easier to get Britney into position than Trever had been.
-She stuck another syringe into Britney’s side and laid her over his stomach.
+She weighed no more than 100 pounds.
+She stuck another syringe into Britney’s side and laid her over Trever’s stomach.

 Her ex-boyfriend and her replacement would die together, sometime in the early hours of morning.
-This particular blend of poisons would give her a 24 hour start, maybe even more.
+This particular blend of poisons would give her a 24 hour start, maybe more.
 Millicent got in her car, plugged the iPod into her stereo and hit replay.
-She headed to the Atlanta airport for the red eye to New York City.
+She headed to the Atlanta airport for the last flight out that night to New York City.
 AFI’s Miss Murder blared.

 There was one stop to make.
 Millicent’s college professor (and former lover), Paul Heyward, was in Atlanta for business.
 He had called several times.
 Millicent looked in her purse and saw a syringe.
 Paul knew her secrets.
 He would tell them.
 She watched the maid clean his hotel room, number 327, then stepped in the open door as if she’d lost her key.
 Restless, she found a deck of playing cards inside the nightstand next to the bed.
 She patiently stacked them.
 By the fifth level, she considered the structure lucky to be standing.

 The door opened.
 She met him before he got to the bed.
 A long, deep kiss disarmed his surprise.
-It was a red herring for the syringe plunged into his neck.
+It was a ruse for the syringe that stuck into his neck.
 He slumped on the bed, causing the house of cards to fall.
 She smiled, then left for the airport.

 Millicent was wearing white.
 It was twenty four hours past Labor Day and she could not care less.
-She thought the eggshell blouse and matching skirt looked good with her brown hair and eyes.
+She thought the eggshell blouse and matching skirt looked good with her dark features.
 This was one of her finest moments.
 Time for these police detectives to feel necessary, she supposed.
-The detectives tested their interrogation equipment.
+They tested their interrogation equipment.

 “Okay, Millicent Stingley interview is being videotaped.
 The time is 3:03 pm, Eastern standard time.
 The date is September 6th, 2012.
-The place is Copeland County police station, room 3.
+The place is Garrison County police station, room 4.
 Present are senior detective Stu Andrews, and myself, junior detective Gordon Summers.”

-“Knock, it off, Gordy.
-We get the point.
+“Knock it off, Gordy.
+This isn’t CNN.
 Ms. Stingley, you are consenting to an official police interview without the presence of counsel.
 Correct?”